desiEunice/desiEunice/README.md

 - 👋 Hi, I’m Eunice Ofori-Addo @desiEunice
 - 👀 I’m interested in Fintech and ML/AI applications in Quantitative finance.
-- 🌱 I’m currently pursuing a Master's Applied Mathematics at Eastern Washington University.
+- 🌱 I’m currently pursuing a Master's degree in Applied Mathematics at Eastern Washington University.
 - 💞️ I’m looking to collaborate on financial portfolio optimization with a quantum annealer.
 - 📫 How to reach me: euniceoforiaddo@gmail.com or eoforiaddo@eagles.ewu.edu